DIVE INTO REFRESHING WHISKY COCKTAILS TO BEAT THE HEAT

 Bubbly Whisky Cocktail

-If you’re celebrating with friends, here’s a champagne whisky cocktail that’s sure to bring smiles all around.
+If you’re celebrating with friends, here’s a recipe to make champagne whisky cocktails that are sure to bring smiles all around.
 You can go with either a blended or single malt with floral or fruity tasting notes.
 Add a dash of blood orange sour mix to add a pleasantly acidic zing to the bubbly.

 1 oz The Glenlivet Founder’s Reserve (or similar)